Kingwood West Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

 Kingwood West is primarily located within the 77339 and 77345 zip codes.
-The neighborhood's boundaries are generally considered to be west of West Lake Houston Parkway.
-It is part of the larger Kingwood area, which is bordered by the San Jacinto River to the west and Lake Houston to the south.
-Understanding the Houston zip code map can be helpful in understanding the broader geographic context of the neighborhood.
+The neighborhood's unofficial boundary is generally considered to be west of West Lake Houston Parkway.
+It is a significant portion of the greater Kingwood area, which is broadly bordered by the San Jacinto River to the west, Lake Houston to the south and east, and the Montgomery County line to the north.
+Utilizing a Houston zip code map can be a useful tool for prospective residents to understand the geographic context of Kingwood West in relation to surrounding communities and the broader Houston metropolitan area.

 Frequently Asked Questions